alastairreid/RelatedWork/_papers/calcagno:popl:2009.md

 is a lot of work.
-This paper focusses on discovering contracts that describe what parts of a heap-allocated data structure a function depends on in order to support separation-logic based verification of memory safety along the lines of [Smallfoot][berdine:fmco:2005].
+This paper focusses on discovering contracts that describe what parts of a heap-allocated data structure a function depends on in order to support separation logic based verification of memory safety along the lines of [Smallfoot][berdine:fmco:2005].